starmaid/starmaid.github.io/blog/_posts/2024-12-14-meshtastic-party.md

 | 3D Prints | a bunch | not much |
 | PVC Pipes for mounting base stations | 2 | $10 |

-So the Heltec [v3.1 and v3.2 revision](https://docs.heltec.org/en/node/esp32/wifi_lora_32/hardware_update_log.html) did improve things, and I did notice slightly better range out of the update + new antenna.
+So the Heltec [v3.1 to v3.2 revision](https://docs.heltec.org/en/node/esp32/wifi_lora_32/hardware_update_log.html) did improve things, and I did notice slightly better range out of the update + new antenna.
 But I would be remiss to not use all the hardware I had, so I gave the targets the two worse radios (maybe would make them harder to track?)

 The batteries, switches, and antennae were used in assembling the base stations.
 The Heltec boards have LiPo charging circuits so thats super handy.
 They are now good to use as my own personal mobile devices, and I connected over bluetooth while everyone else had to use a cable.